nephics/noxmox/README.md

       });
     });

+In an actual implementation, the file data should be read and upload asynchronously in chunks, not synchronously as in this simple example.

-The `nox` and `mox` modules are completly interchangeable, so the above example can be repeated with `mox` replacing `nox` when creating the client.
+The `nox` and `mox` modules are interchangeable, so the above example can be repeated with `mox` replacing `nox` when creating the client.
 The file will then be stored on the local hard drive in the default location `/tmp/mox`.

-In a real implementation, the file data should be read and upload asynchronously in chunks, not synchronously as in this simple example.

 ## Advanced topics

-Make the uploaded file public on S3 by passing the header `'x-amz-acl':'private'` when calling `put()`.
+Make the uploaded file public on S3 by passing the header `'x-amz-acl':'public'` when calling `put()`.

 Change the default local storage location for `mox` using the option `prefix:<path>` for specifying the path to store files.